Hon. Mary Emma Brodrick1

 M, #27205, b.
 3 January 1810, d.
 17 February 1877

-Francis Bernard, 3rd Earl of Bandon was born on 3 January 1810 at Grosvenor Street, Middlesex, England.1 He was the son of James Bernard, 2nd Earl of Bandon and Mary Susan Albinia Brodrick.1 He married Catherine Mary Whitmore, daughter of Thomas Whitmore and Catherine Thomason, on 16 August 1832 at Brighton, Sussex, England.1 He died on 17 February 1877 at age 67 at Castle Bernard, near Bandon, County Cork, Ireland.1 His will (dated 17 June 1874) was probated on 20 April 1877.2
+Francis Bernard, 3rd Earl of Bandon was born on 3 January 1810 at Grosvenor Street, London, EnglandG.1 He was the son of James Bernard, 2nd Earl of Bandon and Mary Susan Albinia Brodrick.1 He married Catherine Mary Whitmore, daughter of Thomas Whitmore and Catherine Thomason, on 16 August 1832 at Brighton, Sussex, EnglandG.1 He died on 17 February 1877 at age 67 at Castle Bernard, near Bandon, County Cork, IrelandG.1 His will was proven (by probate) on 20 April 1877.2

 Children of Francis Bernard, 3rd Earl of Bandon and Catherine Mary Whitmore